Trade marks in the European Union

 For more information about this procedure please read the following FAQs:

-Before applying we look at the markets we would like to enter - we started with a Benelux trade mark registration and we now have seven Community trade marks.
+Before applying we look at the markets we would like to enter - we started with a Dutch trade mark registration and we now have seven Community trade marks.

 Based in Hungary, we sell all over the world, so it was important to get protection within the EU - applying for a Community trade mark is the fastest and most cost effective way.